 At Bramingham Primary School we offer children and parents the support of family workers.
-We also make use of EIPS which is the Early Intervention Prevention Service and two trainee Art Therapist.
+We also make use of EIPS which is the Early Intervention Prevention Service.
 Parents will always need to give their permission, and the situations need to meet certain criteria.

-These services are confidential between the service and the family, however, there will be times when information will need to be shared as defined in the school's safeguarding policy.
+These services are confidential between the service and the family, however, there will be times when information will need to be shared as defined in the school's Safeguarding Policy.